Leadership

 ashley.a.anderson@colostate.edu

 Ashley Anderson is an associate professor in Journalism and Media Communication and a member of the Center for Science Communication at Colorado State University.
-Her research examines the intersection of digital media and public opinion and engagement for scientific and environmental issues.
+Her research explores how digital media, community contexts, and organizational partnerships inform public engagement with science, emphasizing tone in online discourse and information behaviors and perceptions related to health and environmental risks.

 University of Maryland